likstanov/xray-logger/README.md

 # should the application start scanning logs from the very beginning when launching the application?
 START_FROM_BEGINNING=false

-# the secret encryption key
+# secret code generated using openssl rand -base64 32 (it must be the same on the server and the client)
 ENCRYPTION_KEY_BASE64=JeQ7i6EsZE58Z16v6LjhPstC742uAhePd6L42eHNfaA=
 VERIFY_TLS=true